 The law requires that all parent volunteers working with students on campus be fingerprinted and pass a TB test.
 The fingerprinting process can take 4 or more weeks, so please start the process as soon as possible if you would like to be a volunteer on campus.
-There is a fee that must be paid to complete the fingerprint screening with Rialto USD.
+A fee must be paid to complete the fingerprint screening with Rialto USD.
 Fingerprinting does not have to be conducted annually.
 TB test results must be resubmitted every four years.